 I had zoned out to the extent that I didn’t notice that the old woman had already turned her head back around in my direction.
 I was startled.
 The wrinkle-laden corners of her mouth lifted slightly and she gestured at me with her hands joined together.
 I responded politely in kind and bowed to the statues.
 She smiled at me again and I didn’t know how to respond, so I just ran away.
 As I sped away, a warm feeling surfaced within me, and I started to laugh to my own surprise, feeling incredibly at ease.

 One day, not long after this, I arrived early at the riverbank, having arranged to play in the water with friends and I saw a statue floating down towards me from afar.
 After knocking against the bank several times, it was pushed back by the current to the centre of the river.
 After floating along for a while, it lodged against some rocks, with one side of its body submerged in the water.
 Only half of its face remained and it stared straight at me, as if it was tired and had no resistance left to offer up.
 I psyched myself up and jumped into the river, my left arm outstretched, desperate to touch the statue, and I almost succeeded.
-I pushed forward further still and the water reached a point above my knees, but the statue was still just beyond my reach.
+I pushed further forward still and the water reached a point above my knees, but the statue was still just beyond my reach.
 I went further and the water touched my thighs, further still and it was above my hips.
 Just as I felt my arm was on the point of making contact with the statue, suddenly the ground gave out and there was nothing but water beneath my feet.
 I had fallen into a massive crater and struggled in vain as the water transformed into a million hands, caressing my chest, my face, my hair, the pull rendering me unable to move against it.
 In between waves of water I bobbed up and down, the movement of my arms only serving to create more waves.
 The statue moved, once again following the current of the river, moving further and further away from me, further and further…

 I began to drift from consciousness, embraced tightly by the bone-chilling cold and surrounded with bubbles and dirty river water.
 I couldn’t see clearly.
 In this skewed world, the trees and the blue sky merged into one… Suddenly, a piece of wood landed on the water’s surface with a splash.
 I grabbed on to it, gasping for air.
 I took a deep breath and kicked my legs desperately in the water.
 As I raised my head I saw the old lady standing on the riverbank, with another piece of wood in her hands.

 When I woke up I was already back home.
 My friends said that they had discovered me lying on the river bank when they had arrived and had hurriedly gone off to find an adult to rescue me.
 For several days, I felt as if I hadn’t escaped from the river, as if my entire body was still bobbing up and down in the water.
 I couldn’t be sure if it was the old woman who had saved me, but the floating statue of the god was still clear in my mind, drifting closer at times only to drift away again, its dark face was the alarming black spot in my vision, just out of my grasp.
-Then in a moment, it would float right in front of me, with its eyes wide open, its glaring pupils were all one color, without eye sockets, and I was unable to tell if the wetness at the corners of its eyes were tears or dirty river water.
+Then in a moment, it would float right in front of me, with its eyes wide open, its glaring pupils were all one colour, without eye sockets, and I was unable to tell if the wetness at the corners of its eyes were tears or dirty river water.
 The wooden body immediately began to rot and sprout moss and then it was smashed to pieces by a powerful crash of the water…

 For a long time, I didn’t return to the riverside.
 Seeing me in such low spirits, as if having lost something of myself, my parents became alarmed and asked around for solutions.
-There was nothing at all wrong with me physically, so my neighbor concluded that I was in shock, and that perhaps I’d come in contact with something unclean in the river.
+There was nothing at all wrong with me physically, so my neighbour concluded that I was in shock, and that perhaps I’d come in contact with something unclean in the river.
 He advised my parents to get the gods to exorcise me of the evil spirits possessing me, and that the little temple beyond the embankment was particularly good at these exorcisms.

 And so, I came back.